New Case Study:See how Anthropic automated 95% of dependency reviews with Socket.Learn More

 API

 @fastify/bearer-auth exports a standard Fastify plugin.
 This allows you to register the plugin within scoped paths.
-Therefore, you could have some paths that are not protected by the plugin and others that are.
+Therefore, you could have some paths not protected by the plugin and others that are.
 See the Fastify documentation and examples for more details.

 When registering the plugin you must specify a configuration object: